queeno/dob-api/README.md

 }
 ```

-The *db* package includes two implementation of this interface:
+The *db* package includes two implementations of this interface:
 - **DynamoDB**, which provides AWS DynamoDB support
 - **Bolt**, which provides [Bolt](https://github.com/boltdb/bolt) support.
 Bolt is a lightweight, minimal and simple database written in go.
 Data is stored